parag1912/Zoom-AI-Recruiter/readme.md

 ---

-Made with ❤️ by [Your Name / Team].
+Made with ❤️ by Parag Patel.